2sic/2sxc-docs/2sxc Docs Generator/basics/data/fields/hyperlink.md

 The hyperlink data internally can contain values like:
 1. `http://whatever/whatever` - will not be converted
 1. `/some-relative-url` - will not be converted
-1. `page:42` - will usually be converted to the real url of the page in DNN
+1. `page:42` - will usually be converted to the real url of the page in Dnn
 1. `page:42?something=value` - this will also be converted, but keeping the parameters
 1. `page:42#something=value` - this will also be converted, but keeping the parameters
-1. `file:2750` - will usually be converted to the real url of the file in DNN
+1. `file:2750` - will usually be converted to the real url of the file in Dnn
 1. `file:2750?w=200` - this will also be converted, but keeping the parameters (like for thumbnails)
 1. `file:2750#page=2` - this will also be converted, but keeping the parameters (like for pdf-page-links)